SimonHooker/simonhooker.github.io/_drafts/fixing-a-lucee-bug.md

 ## Pick a ticket from the backlog

+Took a look through backlog, picked out LDEV-467 because it was one I had previously looked at, blah blah priority order

 ## Reproducing

 ## An example debugging a bug

-LDEV-24 could be good for this
+LDEV-90 could be good for this

 ## Compile and test